-Next, on our list, The Merit Fitness 715T Plus Treadmill is a fine piece of home equipment that has a high-quality motor and intuitive controls.
-The 715T Plus is a mid-to-low priced home treadmill which has all the features that a commercial treadmill found in a gym would have.
-This includes an advanced LED, powerful motor and cushioning and workout decks.
+Next, on our list, The XTERRA Fitness TR150 Folding Treadmill Black is a fine piece of home equipment that has a high-quality motor and intuitive controls.
+The TR150 is a mid-to-low priced home treadmill which has all the features that a folding treadmill found in a gym would have.
+This includes an advanced LED, powerful motor and workout decks.

-- Intuitive console controls with adjustable speed from 0 to 10 miles per hour
+- Intuitive console controls with adjustable speed from 0.
+5 -10 MPH miles per hour

-- 3-window LED display tracks your time, speed, distance, calories, and more
+- Large 5 inch LCD display is easy to read, track your time, speed, distance, calories, and more

-- Spacious 18-by-47-inch workout area with an Aerosoft cushioning system
+- Spacious 16-by-50-inch workout area with an Aerosoft cushioning system

-The Merit Fitness 715T Plus merits a place on our list due to the various features it provides at an approachable price-point, making it one of the best electric treadmills on the market.
+The XTERRA Fitness TR150 merits a place on our list due to the various features it provides at an approachable price-point, making it one of the best electric treadmills on the market.
 While it may have its issues, they’re mostly trivial.

-Coming up next, The ProForm 6.0 RT was designed to be an all-purpose entry-level treadmill.
+Coming up next, The ProForm Performance 300i Treadmill is designed to be an all-purpose entry-level treadmill.
 It also features a powerful 2.5hp motor and a weight limit of 300 pounds.
 It may not be the greatest machine ever for fast running, but it’s ideal for walking or jogging.

 - 16 x 50 tread belt, SpaceSaver design, LCD window with priority display, racetrack display, 8 built-in workouts